Nursery: Budoor Mohamed

 In her spare time Nadia loves to cook wonderful meals for family and friends and enjoys a healthy lifestyle.

-Assistant: Tahira Mohideen
+Kindergarten: Tahira Mohideen

 Tahira has a bachelor degree in commerce and computers.
 She worked as a software programmer.
 Her passion for teaching young children led her to pursue a career in Early Childhood Education.
 Tahira strives to give the best foundation for the young minds to succeed in both Deen and Duniya.
 When Tahira is not at Peace Terrace Academy she volunteers at her daughter’s school.
 Tahira is an excellent henna artist.
 She also likes to paint, make jewelry and do crochet.